 Card Scheme Rules for Pre-Authorizations

-Pre-Authorizations make it possible to reserve a guaranteed amount on the shopper's card and either Capture or Refund it later on.
-This makes it easy for businesses such as hotels and rental companies to take deposits or up-front payments from their shoppers.
+Pre-Authorizations make it possible to reserve a guaranteed amount on the shopper's card and either capture or refund the amount later.
+This feature makes it easy for businesses, such as hotels and rental companies, to take deposits or up-front payments from their shoppers.

-- For hotels, car rental companies or cruise line transaction businesses: If no capture is intended, the refund of the Pre-Authorization must take place within 24 hours of the check-out, rental return or disembarkation date.
+• For hotels, car rental companies, or cruise line transaction businesses: If no capture is intended, the refund of the Pre-Authorization must take place

 Performing a Pre-Authorization